RealRobotics/rpi-kb/ubuntu/ubuntu.md

 ## Raspberry Pi Camera v3

 Running the camera v3 with ROS2 Humble or Iron makes things a lot more difficult as the kernel has to be updated.
 The process has been documented [here](pi_camera/arducam.md).

+## Raspberry Pi 5, Ubuntu 24.04LTS and cameras

+Ubuntu 24.04LTS for the Raspberry Pi does not support the modifications needed to allow cameras to work.
+To get around this issue, we installed Raspberry Pi OS so the cameras work and then run ROS in an Ubuntu 24.04LTS docker.
+[These notes](docker_ros/docker_ros.md) and related scripts explain how to do this.